lul-g/Singing-Lights-Demo/README.md

 # Pre-work - _Memory Game_

-**Loud-lights-Demo** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Singing-Pics-Demo** is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: **Lulseged Admasu**